Alstead, New Hampshire: History

 The town was chartered by Massachusetts Governor Jonathan Belcher in 1735 as one in a line of nine forts intended to protect southwestern New Hampshire from Indian attack.
 It was granted as "Newton" or "Newtown" in 1752 by Governor Benning Wentworth, but would be incorporated in 1763 as Alstead.
 It was named for Johann Heinrich Alsted, who compiled an early encyclopedia that was popular at Harvard College.
 Settled about 1764, Alstead would be one of the towns that wavered in its allegiance after the Revolutionary War.
 It decided to join Vermont in April 1781, but at the insistence of George Washington, returned to New Hampshire authority early the next year.

 Formerly known as "Paper Mill Village", Alstead is the location of one of the state's first paper mills.
 It was established in 1793 on the Cold River by Ephraim and Elisha Kingsbury.
 Paper was then a rare and expensive product, made by chopping rags of linen and cotton cloth into pulp.
 The mill was destroyed by fire in 1880.
 While Alstead was basically an agricultural community, its streams and ponds once powered a variety of small mills.
 A turbine water mill at East Alstead is probably the last of its type anywhere in the region.

 Shedd-Porter Memorial Library, built in 1909–1910 in the Beaux-Arts style, was a gift to Alstead and Langdon by native son John G. Shedd, president of Marshall Field's department store in Chicago.
 Another native son philanthropist, Charles M. Vilas, gave a large public recreation area, school building and the only carillon in Cheshire County.

 On the weekend of October 8–9, 2005, parts of Alstead were devastated by a severe flood.
 Heavy rain in Cheshire County—at least 7 in in a 30-hour period—caused the Cold River and its tributaries to swell.
 The streamflows, which were swollen by the surge of water from Warren Brook, exceeded a 500-year recurrence interval.
 The storm created major property damage in Alstead, Langdon, and Walpole along the Cold River and Warren Brook.
 It washed away homes, cars, and 4 mi of Route 123.
 Four inhabitants of the town were killed.
 A Save Our History grant from The History Channel provided funding to the Alstead Historical Society and several students of the local high school, who wrote and printed a book called Too Much Water, Too Much Rain, chronicling the disaster and its aftermath.

 Geography

 According to the United States Census Bureau, the town has a total area of 102.0 sqkm, of which 100.6 sqkm are land and 1.5 sqkm are water, comprising 1.44% of the town.
-Alstead is drained by the Cold River, and Lake Warren is in the east part of the town.
+Alstead is drained by the Cold River, and Lake Warren is in the eastern part of the town.
 The highest point in Alstead is Smith Hill, at 1795 ft above sea level.
 Alstead lies fully within the Connecticut River watershed.

 The town is served by state routes 123, 123A and 12A.